How to Write a CV

 This is where you outline, in date order starting from the most recent, your work experience or previous employment.
 In this section, you want to state who you worked for, what your role was and what you achieved in that role or what your duties involved.
 It is good to give specific examples where possible and link them to the job that you are applying for.
 For example, for a retail job, you might want to mention some details about previous retail responsibilities that you had, such as: ‘I was responsible for clearing the stock room and I introduced a new system of organisation that helped to reduce waste by 50%’.

-If you have experience in many different types of job role, it is a good idea to make any experience that you have that is in the same industry as the job you are applying for more visible on your CV.
+If you have experience in many different types of job roles, make any experience that you have in the same industry as the job you are applying for more visible on your CV.
 For example, if you were applying for a care worker position and had experience in the care home industry but you also had experience in retail, you would want to make your care homework more visible on your CV than the retail experience.
 You might want to do this by splitting up the work experience section of your CV into two different categories ‘relevant work experience’ (where you list all the experience you have that is directly related to the job you are applying for) and ‘additional experience’ (where you list any other jobs you’ve had).

 If you are older and have a great deal of experience in a variety of different industries, consider including only the most recent and most relevant jobs that you have held - no need to mention the paper round you did whilst in your teenage years for example!